-5.3 Suggestions for Further Research
+5.1 Suggestions for further Researches

 - 1. There can be a comparative study of school internship programme between the government, grant-in-aid, and private teacher education institutions of different state universities. - 2.
 A case study can be conducted for the specific Teacher Education Institution. - 3.
 The School Internship in 4 years Integrated B.Ed.
-Programme can be studied.

-4. Similar study can be conducted for the M.Ed. programme.
+Programme can be studied. - 4.
+Similar study can be conducted for the M.Ed. programme.

-5.4 Conclusion
+6.0 Conclusion

 The study investigated school internship practices in Gujarat across ten teacher education institutions, revealing variations in structure, duration, and weightage assignment.
 Most student-teachers selected only one school for internship and lacked opportunities to teach in secondary schools.
 Orientation was provided to student-teachers but not extended to school principals and mentors.
 Supervisors and mentors occasionally observed and provided feedback on student-teachers' classes, affecting the implementation of the School Internship Framework (2016) guidelines.
 Problems identified encompassed lesson plan preparation, resource shortages, inadequate feedback, and insufficient observation during internships.
 Issues of school selection, lack of orientation, and monitoring deficiencies were underscored.
-In conclusion, the study strongly recommends to standardized internship practices, orientation for principals and mentors, school selection by TEIs only, monitoring the student-teachers, and enhanced collaboration to reinforce the pivotal role of internship to shape the future educators' professional development.
+In conclusion, the study strongly recommends standardized internship practices, orientation for principals and mentors, monitoring the student-teachers, school selection by TEIs, and enhanced collaboration to reinforce the pivotal role of internships in shaping future educators' professional development.